Sometimes you just

 Recommended Tools to Make Chocolate Muffins

 - Standard Muffin Pan.
+My all-time favorite muffin pan.
 This option is also great.

 - Batter Scoop.
-How I create perfect muffin tops.
+How I create perfectly portioned muffins every time.

 - Paper Liners.
-To keep your muffins from sticking.
+To keep your muffins from sticking to the pan.

 Frequently Asked Questions

 Yes, you can make these into giant muffins.
-Double the recipe, then scoop into an oversized muffin tin, extending the baking time for a few minutes as needed.
-You can also keep the ingredient quantities the same and have fewer (but larger) muffins.
+Double the recipe, then scoop it into an oversized muffin tin.
+Extend the baking time for a few minutes as needed.
+Keep an eye on them in the oven if you decide to play around with muffin size.
+You can also keep the ingredient quantities the same and make the recipe for six chocolate muffins (or fewer).

-If your muffins are dry, it’s likely because something was mismeasured (it’s easy to overmeasure flour; lightly spoon it into your measuring cup), the batter was overmixed, or you overbaked the muffins (use an oven thermometer.
-Many ovens run hot).
+If your muffins are dry, it’s likely because something was mismeasured (it’s easy to overmeasure flour; lightly spoon it into your measuring cup).
+It is also possible the batter was overmixed, or you overbaked the muffins (use an oven thermometer) since many ovens often run hot.

 To add icing, spread the muffins with a cream cheese frosting or drizzle them with a simple vanilla glaze like the one on this Almond Berry Crumb Cake.

 To add a chocolate drizzle (aka for triple chocolate muffins), bake and cool the muffins, then drizzle with melted chocolate.
-These would be the ultimate triple chocolate muffins!
+Doing this will make anyone who eats them wonder what the difference is between chocolate muffins and chocolate cupcakes.

 - 6 tablespoons unsalted butter